 So how do you do it?

-Jump into your enemy using Nimbus Strike and get away with Decoy.
+Jump into your enemy using Nimbus Strike and get away with Warrior Trickster.
 If you want to you can max your damage output by using Crushing Blow as well.

 Just do this over and over and you can be sure that your enemy uses all his Health Potion which is good because if they got no Health Potion they have to "take the blue pill" (blink back into base) in order to get some life back.
 Nice time to farm for example.